-Ravinder Singh, Ph.D., is currently the director of the Mayo Endocrinology Laboratory.
+Ravinder J. Singh, Ph.D., is the director of the Mayo Clinic Endocrine Laboratory.
 He has a focused area of investigation that has broad applicability to the field.

-The Endocrinology Laboratory currently is performing 3,500 tests per day for determining vitamin D deficiency using online extraction and LC-MS/MS methods.
-The volume of Vit-D testing has surpassed the testing performed by an automated analyzer in large reference lab.
-His work defines the types of contributions to the field that should be strived for by an exemplary clinical chemist.
+- Vitamin D deficiency.
+The Endocrine Laboratory currently performs 3,500 tests a day for determining vitamin D deficiency using online extraction and LC-MS/MS methods.
+The volume of vitamin D testing has surpassed the testing performed by an automated analyzer in a large reference lab.

 - Clinical applications of LC-MS/MS. Dr. Singh also is focused on increasing the throughput of the LC-MS/MS methods in the clinical laboratory.

 Significance to patient care

 Dr. Singh's work has directly contributed to improving methods for the clinical diagnosis of Cushing's disease, pheochromocytoma and congenital adrenal hyperplasia.
 He continues to work to discover innovative ways to better understand the uses of LC-MS/MS in providing patients with faster and more accurate diagnoses.

 - Co-primary investigator, one industry-funded and two NIH-funded grants